bozzer91/LEEDS-HACKSPACE-CUBE-CONTROLL-BAORD-/README.md

 This repository is for the new control board for the Leeds hackspace Cube art installation, this board will take input from a pc and output commands to the 16 Lines of addressable LEDS at 5v logic.

 <img width="402" height="251" alt="image" src="https://github.com/user-attachments/assets/368b161a-b8c6-44ab-8492-208775e14491" /><img width="323" height="207" alt="image" src="https://github.com/user-attachments/assets/fe021a87-1833-4190-ae8a-52cd3438f9b9" />

-wiring diagram visualization ( not final revision)
+wiring diagram visualisation ( not final revision)

 <img width="414" height="460" alt="image" src="https://github.com/user-attachments/assets/d3f01a46-f69f-4c2b-ac29-a3edda79f03d" />